cozy/cozy-ui/docs/README.md

 ## React components

-Check [storybook](https://cozy.github.io/cozy-ui/react/) to see how to use ready made components.
+Check our [UI components](https://cozy.github.io/cozy-ui/react/) to see how to use ready made components.

 ## Usage